Whois Privacy: Make Your Public Data Less Vulnerable

 Fortunately, there is a simple way to keep your personal information out of the Whois database: Whois privacy.

-Most services you will encounter are Whois proxy services.
-The proxy is the domain registrar (such as Namecheap.com) which registers the domain on your behalf.
-When Whois privacy is selected, the proxy company substitutes their own contact information for the customer’s.
+Most services you will encounter are Whois Oroxy services.
+The proxy is the domain registrar (such as Namecheap.com), which registers the domain on your behalf.
+When Whois Privacy is selected, the proxy company substitutes its own contact information for the customers.

 You also don’t have to worry about text messages and robocalls since the proxy’s phone number is substituted for yours.